seetharamreddym/ebiassignment/ReadMe.md

 ## API details

-person spring boot application exposes a singel REST Endpoint for performing insert, update, delete and get operations on persons.
+person spring boot application exposes a single REST endpoint for performing insert, update, delete and get operations on persons.
-This REST API also exposes one end point for bulk insert of multiple persons at once in batch mode.
+This REST API also exposes one method for bulk insert of multiple persons at once in batch mode.

-All person data maintained in the H2 in-memory database, So when we restart application everything will be lost.
+All persons data maintained in H2 in-memory database, So on application restart all data will be removed from DB.

-/persons is the end point which will handle all operations on person.
+/persons is the end point which will handle all operations.

 ## Security details

+Implemented  basic  security in the form of username and password for all API access, with this application is authenticating/authorizing  the user.
-Implemented spring basic authentication/autherization via login password, for the time being I have hard coded user.
+I have hard coded user to demonstrate the security feature.
-When we are trying to test any API method need to supply authentication/authorization information in the form of username and password.
+To test any API method user need to supply authentication/authorization information in the form of username and password.

 Username:  admin <br/>
-password:  admin123
+Password:  admin123